RosarioB/crew-app/README.md

 # crew-app
-Crew — an application that enables friends or contributors to launch a coin together, allowing them to share earnings transparently and automatically.
+Crew — a Farcaster Mini App that enables friends or contributors to launch a coin together, allowing them to share earnings transparently and automatically.

-Here is the [demo](https://youtu.be/seFlrilQlsY) of the project.

 This project was submitted to Base Batches APAC 2025.

+- Here is the [demo](https://youtu.be/seFlrilQlsY) of the project.

+- Here is the [link](https://warpcast.com/miniapps/F7df1CsJpwxO/crews) to try it on Farcaster.

 ## Technological Stack
 - This is a full-stack application with a frontend and backend based on Next.js, using MongoDB as the database.